 Pregnant women should be tested for evidence of hepatitis B virus (HBV) infection, specifically hepatitis B surface antigen (HBsAg), during every pregnancy.
 CDC recommends healthcare providers order ‘prenatal’ HBsAg tests (vs. non-specific tests) for pregnant women.
 If positive, providers should report these women to the Massachusetts Department of Public Health using the Hepatitis B Infected Pregnant Woman Reporting Form.
-HBV positive women should be tested further for hepatitis B e antigen (HBeAg) and HBV DNA levels, and referred for care appropriately using the CDC’s Screening and Referral Algorithm for Hepatitis B Virus (HBV) Infection among Pregnant Women.
+HBV positive women should be tested further for hepatitis B e antigen (HBeAg) and HBV DNA levels, and referred for care appropriately using the CDC’s Screening and Referral Algorithm for Hepatitis B Virus (HBV) Infection among Pregnant Women (PDF).

 Additional Resources for managing HBV infection in pregnant women can be found on the ACOG and CDC websites.
 For the latest recommendations for treatment of chronic HBV infection in pregnant women, see pages 276-277 in the American Association for the Study of Liver Diseases Guidelines for Treatment of Chronic Hepatitis.